uisneach/leabharlann/server/README.md

 - Text PUBLISHED_BY Publisher

 For example, the author Anonymous WROTE the Text *Aided Con Culainn*, which was PUBLISHED_IN [Revue Celtique, Tome III, 1876-1878](https://archive.org/details/revueceltiqu03pari/page/174/mode/2up).

+Endpoints:
+- GET Author
+  - Parameters: author-name
+  - Returns: JSON of author info and all relationships relating to that author.
+- GET Text
+  - Parameters: text-title
+  - Returns: JSON of text info and all relationships relating to that text.
+- GET Edition